An Expanded Benchmark that Rediscovers and Affirms the Edge of Uncertainty Sampling for Active Learning in Tabular Datasets: Introduction

 \section{Introduction}

-Benchmark attempts to establish a standard for evaluating the performance of techniques in a specific topic.
-The progress in the field of machine learning is strongly propelled by benchmarking.
-For instance, benchmarking on the ImageNet dataset~\cite{DJ2009} has advanced the use and development of deep learning for comprehensive real-world image classification tasks~\cite{KA2017}, autonomous driving~\cite{GS2020} or medical image analysis~\cite{LG2017}.
-The efforts dedicated to benchmarking are highly regarded by the community, recognizing them as more than just laborious tasks but also as endeavors that have the potential to generate impactful insights.
-The recognition is best reflected by the benchmark track of NeurIPS, which advanced several machine learning tasks, including semi-supervised~\cite{YW2022}, self-supervised~\cite{PG2021}, and weakly-supervised learning~\cite{JZ2021}.
+Supervised learning models can achieve competitive results with sufficient high-quality labeled data.
+However, acquiring such data can be costly in specific domains.
+This situation calls for Active Learning (AL), a learning paradigm that strategically selects the most valuable unlabeled examples for labeling.
+AL has the capability of achieving better performance with lower labeling costs, which has been widely studied and applied in various domains, such as computer vision~\citep{LX2013,DE2015,BW2018}, natural language processing~\citep{LQ2021,CS2021,JK2020}, and biology and medical fields~\citep{HZ2020,VN2020,LY2022}.

-This work focuses on benchmarking the performance of active learning strategies.
-While machine learning models can achieve competitive results with sufficient high-quality labeled data, acquiring such data can be costly in specific domains.
-The situation calls for active learning, a learning paradigm that strategically selects critical unlabeled examples for labeling to reduce the labeling cost.
-Despite the vast potential applications of active learning~\cite{NS2020,LY2022,JK2020,DE2015,SR2022,VN2020}, selecting an effective strategy remains a non-trivial task.
-Therefore, there is a critical need for a reliable benchmark that accurately represents the current state of active learning techniques.
+Among the many AL strategies, Uncertainty Sampling (US) stands out as a straightforward and efficient query strategy by selecting the most uncertain examples for labeling based on the model's prediction confidence.
+US has demonstrated success across multiple applications~\citep{JK2020,NS2020,VN2020}; while US is widely used, several AL studies have developed more sophisticated query strategies to address specific limitations in particular scenarios~\citep{DP2007,HS2010,LCL2015}.

-Two large-scale benchmarks for pool-based active learning have been developed in recent years to evaluate existing strategies~\cite{XZ2021,YY2018}.
-These two benchmarks, however, present conflicting conclusions regarding the preferred query strategies.
-While \citet{YY2018} suggests that the straightforward and efficient approach of \emph{uncertainty sampling} performs the best across most datasets, \citet{XZ2021} argues that Learning Active Learning (LAL)~\cite{KK2017} outperforms uncertainty sampling specifically on binary classification datasets.
-The discrepancy of conclusions can confuse practitioners, prompting us to study the underlying reasons behind this discrepancy.
+Two large-scale benchmarks for pool-based AL have been developed to evaluate existing strategies for classification on tabular datasets~\citep{YY2018,XZ2021}.
+However, they present conflicting conclusions regarding the preferred query strategies.
+While \citet{YY2018} suggested that the straightforward US strategy excels across the majority of datasets, \citet{XZ2021} argued that Learning Active Learning (LAL)~\citep{KK2017} outperforms US.